ed-fish/ed-fish.github.io/_pages/about.md

 I'm currently applying for internships for next summer (2022) and am especially interested in companies working on creative applications of ML or research groups specialising in video understanding.

+**I am currently working on this site so please check back later for updated projects, current CV, and Blog.
+Please Email me with any questions in the meantime.**